Bozhidar Vasev

-Bozhidar Vasev (Божидар Васев; born 14 March 1993) is a Bulgarian professional footballer who plays as a midfielder for Spartak Varna.
+Bozhidar Vasev (Божидар Васев; born 14 March 1993) is a Bulgarian former professional footballer who played as a midfielder for Germanea Sapareva Banya.

 Career

 Botev Plovdiv

 Vasev signed a contract with Botev Plovdiv in July 2013 and soon after that he was loaded the Rakovski.

 Vasev returned to Botev Plovdiv for season 2014-15 and became part of the first team.
 The manager Velislav Vutsov decided to use him on a new position as a left-back.

 2014-15

 In December 2014 Velislav Vutsov was replaced by Petar Penchev.
 The new manager returned Vasev to his favorite position in the midfield.
 On 10 March 2015 Bozhidar scored his first goal in A Grupa during the 0–2 away win over the local rivals Lokomotiv Plovdiv.

 2015-16

 On 29 August 2015 Vasev scored a goal for the 2–1 victory over Cherno More Varna.

 Two months later, on 23 October, Vasev has sent off only 5 minutes after replacing the injured Orlin Starokin.
 Vasev received a yellow card during the substitution for coming on the pitch without a permission from the referee.
 Soon after that he committed a foul and was sent off.
 Immediately after the game Vasev was fined, although that his team achieved 1–0 win over Pirin Blagoevgrad.
 After missing a match due to a ban, on 30 October, Vasev returned in the starting lineup for the away game with Slavia Sofia.
 In the 80th minute Slavia Sofia scored a goal after Vasev's terrible mistake, while two minutes later they scored the second goal for their 2–0 home win.